surfactants/songsort-legacy/README.md

 # songsort

-A music file sorter, compiled with MSVC 14.16, using TagLib 1.12
+A music file sorter.

+Compiled with MSVC 14.16, using TagLib 1.12

 Years ago, I moved all of my music from my ipod to my desktop.
 Every file ended up in a single folder, with strings of random characters as filenames.